xima-media/xima-typo3-recordlist/README.md

 );
 ```

+That's it.

+## Customization

-### 3. Add Template
+### Template

-The name of the template is determined by the controller name, e.g. `UserController` will load a `User.html` from the configured template paths.

-The configuration of template paths is done via TypoScript constants:
+To use a custom template, override the `TEMPLATE_NAME` constant in your controller and configure the template paths via TypoScript constants:

 ```typo3_typoscript
 module.tx_ximatypo3recordlist {